 Step Four: Upsetting

 Upsetting means to “upset” the edge of a coin to create a raised rim.
-The upsetting mill feeds the blank into a groove slightly narrower than its diameter.
+The upsetting mill feeds the blanks into a groove slightly narrower than its diameter.
 This pushes the metal up around the edge to form a rim.
 The rim protects the final coin from wear and makes it stackable.

 A blank with a rim is called a planchet.
 Some people continue to use ‘blank’ as a general term for a coin before it’s struck.